Orkney, South Africa: Sports

 The Oppenheimer Stadium, a large football (soccer) stadium in Orkney, was increased in size for the 2010 Football World Cup, although it was not used in the World Cup.
 The Orkney Stadium Disaster, when 42 fans died at the stadium in 1991, was the second worst sports disaster in South Africa.
+The stadium is not currently in use, the stadium is currently in disrepair and unsafe for use.

 In the media

 Orkney enjoyed fame in the late 1980s and early 1990s as the setting for a popular Afrikaans television sitcom called Orkney Snork Nie.
 The word "snork" means "snore": so the joke in the title means "Orkney doesn't snore".
 Even further back the Afrikaans jab at the sleepy town was "Ook nie dorp nie; ook nie plaas nie".
 In this the pun is on the "ook nie" ("also not" or "neither") sounding like "Orkney"; and the full meaning being "neither town nor farm".

 The notion of "sleepy" is misleading.
 Some of the deepest and richest gold mines have been worked in the area for decades.
 But the social life for the youth was better in Klerksdorp.